awsdocs/aws-directory-service-admin-guide/doc_source/simple_ad_enable_notifications.md

 1. On the **Create notification** page, select **Choose a notification type**, and then choose **Create a new notification**\.
 Alternatively, if you already have an existing SNS topic, you can choose **Associate existing SNS topic** to send status messages from this directory to that topic\.
 **Note**
 If you choose **Create a new notification** but then use the same topic name for an SNS topic that already exists, Amazon SNS does not create a new topic, but just adds the new subscription information to the existing topic\.
-If you choose **Associate existing SNS topic**, you will only be able to choose an SNS topic that is in the same region as the directory\.
+If you choose **Associate existing SNS topic**, you will only be able to choose an SNS topic that is in the same Region as the directory\.

 1. Choose the **Recipient type** and enter the **Recipient** contact information\.
 If you enter a phone number for SMS, use numbers only\.
 Do not include dashes, spaces, or parentheses\.